Updated (minor corrections) 03/27/2025

 I am a retired U. S. Naval Officer (Commander, O5).
 Over a 30-year naval career I served as a nuclear submarine officer, a licensed senior reactor operator, Science Advisor and head of science and research at the Naval Dosimetry Center in Bethesda MD, head of radiation physics and radiology department at Naval Medical Center Portsmouth VA, second in command of the Naval Medical Research Unit in San Antonio, TX, and clinical radiation therapy medical physicist at Naval Medical Center San Diego, CA.

 I have a dual BS in physics and electrical engineering from Jacksonville University, Jacksonville FL and Florida Institute of Technology in Melbourne FL, an MS in physics from the University of Louisiana at Lafayette, an MA in national security and strategic studies from the Naval War College in Newport RI, and a Ph.
 D. in nuclear and radiological engineering (specialty in medical physics) from the University of Florida, Gainesville FL.
-I am currently enrolled (started in Fall II term 2021) as a graduate student in Theology with the Catholic Distance University (CDU).
-I chode the Catholic school because I was baptized as a Catholic.
-However, I quit going to church regularly when I started learning science, so now, as a sort of outsider, I see all branches and denominations of Christianity as one self-organized, self-sustaining, living being centered on the truth (expressed in body and Spirit as Jesus Christ).
+I enrolled (in Fall II term 2021) as a graduate student in Theology with the Catholic Distance University (CDU).
+I chose the Catholic school because I was baptized as a Catholic.
+However, I quit going to church regularly when I started learning science, so at the age of 61, I decided it was time I learn about Theology.
+Besides, I had my VA educational benefits (post-9/11 GI bill) and didn’t want that to go to waste.

 I am watching Thrive on and got your website, and I was finally able to get to you on fire fox.
 Thank you so much